pochette en cuir matelassé

 6. ASSEMBLE THE BODY OF THE BAG

-• Notch the corners to obtain nice rounding (photo n°2).
+• Notch the corners to obtain nice curves (photo no. 2).

-• Proceed in the same way for the lining while leaving a sufficiently wide space (9 cm on one of the sides - photo n°3) to be able to turn the work over at the end (step 9).
+• Proceed in the same way for the lining while leaving a sufficiently large space (9 cm on one side - photo n°3) to be able to turn the work over at the end (step 9).

 Quilted leather pouch tutorial